 - Have regular medical checkups.

-For further information or to consult with one of our skilled [site_profession]s, please use the Appointment Request buttons at the top or bottom of this page.
-Alternatively, call our Sydney city practice on [site_phone] or visit our integrated musculoskeletal clinic at [site_address_line] in [site_location].
+For further information or to consult with one of our skilled chiropractors, please book online or call our Sydney city practice on 02 8964 6887 or visit our integrated musculoskeletal clinic at [site_address_line] in [site_location].